Roni (footballer, born 1999): Brazil

 Roni started his career when he was 5 years old at Corinthians.
 He was part of the 2017 Copa São Paulo de Futebol Júnior squad that ended up as champion.

 Coming through the youth system, Roni made his professional debut for Corinthians in a 2020 Campeonato Brasileiro Série A home match against Bahia on 16 September 2020, also scoring his first goal in the 3–2 win.

+In January 2024, Roni was loaned to fellow Série A side Atlético Goianiense until the end of the season.
+At the end of that season, he was sold to recently-promoted Série A club Mirassol.

+AVS

+On 6 January 2026, Roni moved to Portugal, joining Primeira Liga club AVS on a contract until June 2028.